Isaac-Thomas/iotArduino/README.md

 # Arduino IR Web Interface Project

 ## Overview
-Note: To see a demo of this project, check out the **Demo View.mp4** file in this repo.
+Note: To see a demo of this project, check out the Demo View.mp4 file in this repo.
 View the production site at https://iotarduino.netlify.app/

-This project utliizes an Arudino Uno, with both infrared receiver and transmittor circuits to obtain and send IR readings to a remote-controlled fan.
+This project utilises an Arduino Uno, with both infrared receiver and transmitter circuits to obtain and send IR readings to a remote-controlled fan.

-Using the IRremote library and the IRreceieveDump sketch, I obtained readings from an IR remote that controls a standing room fan.
-Using the timings and values obtained from this remote, I created an IR transmittor circuit that emitts these same values.
+Using the IRremote library and the IRreceieveDump sketch, I obtained readings from an IR remote that controls a Seaville Classics standing fan.
+Using the timings and values obtained from this remote, I created an IR transmitter circuit that emits these same values.

 Designing a web interface using the Vue.js javascript framework and Vuetify component framework, I designed a webpage to control the Arduino through the UART serial interface via a Javascript WebSerial library.

 ![Demo][product-screenshot]